ylansegal/blog/source/_posts/2012-08-20-better-performance-on-heroku-thins-vs-unicorn-vs-puma.markdown

 Heroku's Cedar stack provides great flexibility in the type of processes you can run, including the ability to choose which application server to deploy.

-I have been running thin, since it's the recommended option and also the safe default, since that is what the app was running in the Bamboo stack, before migrating to Cedar.
+I have been running [thin][5], since it's the recommended option and also the safe default, since that is what the app was running in the Bamboo stack, before migrating to Cedar.

 However, I have read recently about [getting better performance][1] out of the same amount of dynos, and my